main newsletter

 The writer and singer Lorde abjures social media; instead, she sends an email newsletter, though that term does it a disservice.
 When a message arrives, it feels like (and this requires real precision and control) you have just received a long rambly email from a (very smart, hugely successful) friend.

 Lorde’s messages do not belong to the internet of Twitter or Instagram; they don’t belong to the internet of Substack, either.
 You can’t link to them!
-So they aren’t even part of the World Wide Web —
+So they aren’t even part of the World Wide Web.
+They constitute their own special thing.

 They are sovereign!